WDev2021/Tic-Tac-Toe/README.md

 This is a React app, it's a basic tic-tac-toe game

 ## Installation
-Copy the code and paste it in your repository.
-Please don't change the code in this Repo
+Copy the code and paste it in your repository or use fork

 ## Usage
 Educational purposes